Ansible find Module with Practical Examples

 Example 3: Finding Files Based on Modification Time

-To find files based on their modification time, you can use the age and age_stamp parameters.
+To find files as per their modification time, you can use the age and age_stamp parameters.
 The age_stamp can be set to mtime (modification time), atime (access time), or ctime (change time).

 Example playbook: